 1. How do I apply for a passport?

-Passport application services are offered on Monday and Wednesday from 8:00-1:00pm & 2:00-4:30pm and on Tuesdays from 1:00-4:30pm.
+Passport application services are offered on Wednesday and Thursday from 10:00am -3:30pm and on Fridays from 8:00am - 1:00pm & 2:00pm-4:30pm.
 No appointments are required or taken.
 The afternoons can be busy and there is a first come first serve sign in during this time.
 Checks or money orders are REQUIRED for the application processing fee.
 ONLY the Execution Fee can be paid by either cash or check.
 CREDIT CARDS ARE NOT ACCEPTED at this facility for any fee.
 Please check our web page or call 425-587-3000 for details regarding fees and documents to bring with you.

 2. What if I don’t have a state-certified birth certificate?

 You may obtain a state-certified birth certificate by contacting the city or town where you were born, or you may order one at VitalChek, or by phone: 1-800-255-2414.

 3. How long does it take to get a passport?

 It takes approximately four to six (4-6) weeks to receive a passport.
 Expedited service is available for an additional fee of $60 and takes approximately two to three (2-3) weeks.
 It may be possible to improve these timelines by paying for Overnight Delivery Return Fee.
 Expedited service may be necessary if you have immediate travel plans, or if you are going to a country that requires a visa for travel (you must have your passport in hand before you can apply for a visa).

 4. What if I need a passport in a hurry?

 Passport applications can be expedited for an additional fee.
 Expedited passports are received in two to three weeks.
 If you are leaving in less than 14 days, you will need to call the Seattle Passport Agency Office at 1-877-487-2778 to schedule an appointment.